This post may feature affiliate links. Please read our disclosure policy.

 We’ve yet to meet someone who isn’t in love with peanut butter.

 Peanut butter is enjoyed by many in baking, on bread, or even in savoury meals like spicy peanut sauce and West African peanut stew.
 But, do you know where peanut butter came from?

 The best guess is South America since they’ve found pottery made in the shape of peanuts dated back 3500 years ago!
 They probably didn’t have the luxury of a Vitamix back then…

 Anyways, we’re not sure why it’s taken us so long to make our own homemade peanut butter recipe.

 We’ve always been huge fans of Adams peanut butter and thought nothing could compare.

 Boy, were we wrong.

-We had the power in our fingertips all this time, and we're about to show you exactly how easy it is to make your own peanut butter.
+We had the power at our fingertips all this time, and we’re about to show you exactly how easy it is to make your own homemade peanut butter.